-Hawker Hurricane V7497 was only a few weeks old when it was shot down in combat over Kent during the Battle of Britain in 1940.
+Hawker Hurricane – V7497 was only a few weeks old when it was shot down in combat over Kent during the Battle of Britain in 1940.
 It was identified during aviation archeology and key components were recovered from this historically significant airframe which prompted the decision to restore to flying condition.
-V7497 will have a ‘nut and bolt’ restoration and will retain ‘period’ correct and authentic parts including ‘unobtainium’ such as the IFF box.
+Work commenced on V7497 and a ‘nut and bolt’ restoration began.
+The aim was to retain ‘period’ correct and authentic parts including ‘unobtainium’ such as the IFF box.

-The Rolls Royce Merlin Mk.III engine for V7497 has now been rebuilt by Eye Tech Engineering.
+The Rolls Royce Merlin Mk.III – The engine for V7497 was rebuilt by Eye Tech Engineering.
 Eye Tech Engineering are a Suffolk based company with over 10 years experience in the overhaul of Rolls Royce Merlin Engines.
 The overhaul of Merlin Engines is a process that is usually undertaken over a 12 month period.
 Some examples of their overhauled Merlin engines can be found in the Hardwick Warbirds P51 Mustang, Hangar 11 Collection aeroplanes, the ‘Grace’ Spitfire, Peter Vacher’s Hawker Hurricane and the Panton brother’s Avro Lancaster.
+Our Merlin III engine is the improved version with the 3 piece block.

-The fuselage of Hawker Hurricane V7497 SD-X is now being covered with the fabric; this will complete this restoration stage of the fuselage airframe.
+The fuselage of Hawker Hurricane V7497 SD-X has now been covered with the fabric; this will complete this restoration stage of the fuselage airframe.

 Hawker Hurricane V7497 restoration update – September 2016 – Rolls-Royce Merlin III engine